 Can a house fail a home inspection?

 Absolutely.
 All buyers (especially first timers) and their agents are encouraged to attend if possible.
-I will take time to explain the location, purpose, operation, and maintenance of the different systems in the home.
+In addition to seeing defects first-hand, we will take time to explain the location, purpose, operation, and maintenance of the different systems in the home.
+We do ask that other family members, children, pets, and “uncle Bob the handyman” come during another visit so we can focus on our work.

 What does a home inspection report look like?